 Presently, his clients include commercial and investment banks, insurance companies, energy companies, pharmaceuticals, accounting firms, real estate firms, media companies and trade associations.
 He advises elected officials as well as candidates facing various federal and state races.
 Mr. Gross also counsels senior-level political appointees facing Senate confirmation in matters related to compliance with government ethics laws.

 Mr. Gross is well-known for his experience regarding the Ethics in Government Act, the Lobbying Disclosure Act, the Honest Leadership and Open Government Act, and the U.S. House of Representatives and Senate ethics rules.
 He also has worked extensively with federal and state lobby registration laws, in particular compliance with the Federal Regulation of Lobbying Act and the Foreign Agents Registration Act.
 Additionally, he advises corporations on internal ethics guidelines and conducts internal investigations.
-Mr. Gross advises many corporations on their responses to shareholder proposals regarding disclosure of political and lobbying expenditures.
+Mr. Gross also counsels corporations on ESG-related issues, as well as their responses to shareholder proposals regarding disclosure of political and lobbying activity

 Mr. Gross repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
 Washingtonian Magazine repeatedly has recognized him as a top lawyer in the field of ethics and election law.
 In addition, he was recognized as a leading Washington, D.C. attorney by Washington Post Magazine and was named Best Lawyers’ 2017 Washington, D.C.
 Government Relations Practice Lawyer of the Year.
 Roll Call named Mr. Gross among the outstanding lawyers when it last identified “Who’s Who Among the Congressional Ethics Bar.”
 He has been listed in multiple editions of Who’s Who in America.
 Mr. Gross received a 2013 ILO Client Choice Award, awarded by the International Law Office in recognition of individual partners who excel across the full spectrum of client service.
 In addition, in 2006, Mr. Gross was the recipient of the Council on Governmental Ethics Law (COGEL) Award, the highest award given by COGEL in recognition of service to the ethics community.